dabeaz-course/practical-python/Notes/06_Generators/02_Customizing_iteration.md

 The program `Data/stocksim.py` is a program that simulates stock market data.
-As output, the program constantly writes real-time data to a file `stocklog.csv`.
+As output, the program constantly writes real-time data to a file `Data/stocklog.csv`.
 In a separate command window go into the `Data/` directory and run this program:

 ```bash